 By Roger H. Still, Asst.
 Transportation Manager

 Mt.
-Sterling, Illinois Driver Jim Penton voluntarily joined the military in a time when it wasn’t very popular to do so, but for Jim it was the right thing to do.
-Jim followed in his brother’s footsteps, quit high school, and swore into the U.S. Marine Corps at the very young age of 17 and was shipped off to the Troop Depot in San Diego, California for Basic Training.
+Sterling, Illinois, driver Jim Penton voluntarily joined the military in a time when it wasn’t very popular to do so.
+But for Jim, it was the right thing to do.
+Jim followed in his brother’s footsteps, quit high school and swore into the U.S. Marine Corps at the very young age of 17.
+He was shipped off to the Troop Depot in San Diego, California for Basic Training.

-Jim said, “It’s an honor to serve our country and I would do it all over again.”
+“It’s an honor to serve our country and I would do it all over again,” Jim says.
 He really appreciates the fact that Dot recognizes their veterans.

 Jim lives in Jacksonville, Illinois, about 45 miles from the Mt.
 Sterling facility.
 He has two adult children, Jennelle and Jacob, and one grandchild, Ian.
 In his off-time, he enjoys fishing, camping, hanging out with friends, cooking and boating.
 He is best known for always being there to help a friend.